openid/fapi/FAPI_2_0_Advanced_Profile.md

 Clients

  1. shall sign request objects according to JAR [@I-D.ietf-oauth-jwsreq] at the PAR endpoint [@I-D.ietf-oauth-par]
- 1. shall ensure that authorization responses are signed using either [JARM] or via an ID Token as a detached signature [@!OpenID]
+ 1. shall ensure that authorization responses are signed using either [@!JARM] or via an ID Token as a detached signature [@!OIDC]
  2. shall verify the respective signatures
  3. when using token introspection [@!RFC7662], shall request signed token introspection responses according to [@I-D.ietf-oauth-jwt-introspection-response]